NikolasManes/GraphAlgorithmsFX/README.md

 *** same project independent from JDK: https://github.com/NikolasManes/GraphAlgorithmsFXMaven

+About this application:

+For educational use, shows how several graph algorithms run.

 How to use the application:

 First of all you have to create a graph.